Alaska Whale Watching

 The Belugas and Orcas differ from the others a bit as they can be found in Alaska year-round.
 The Shelikof Strait and Cook Inlet are a place popular to Belugas and Oracas.
 Orcas, or Killer whales, are actually not whales at all, but dolphins.
 Resurrection Bay in May and June is a great opportunity to spot whales migrating.
 They throughout southeast Alaska as well.

 A humpback whale migrates through the Prince William Sound with a day cruise nearby

 Successful Whale Watching

 The best and most successful way to look for whales is from a boat.
 Whale watching tours are common everywhere the whales frequent and most are just a day cruise away.
 Some boats have hydrosound systems.
 This way, you can not only watch these magnificent animals, but listen to them as well.
+You might even be able to have an up close and personal interaction with them from a sea kayak.
 Don’t forget your camera because your Alaska whale watching trip is one you’ll want to remember forever.